Last updated on February 24th, 2021 at 03:22 am

 Jackie uses black felt to make a nose as shown in this diagram.
 She stuffs it slightly and sews it onto the finished hound.
 Then she does the eyes using embroidery thread on a piece of felt.
 Then she attaches the felt to the hound.
 Then she attaches the felt to the hound.

 There!
 You’re done.
-You might want to add some of the optional embellishments though…
+You might want to add an optional collar though…

 I also like to make a simple collar for my stuffed hounds.
 I start with a piece of webbing or ribbon and some basic collar hardware (usually a small plastic buckle available at most fabric stores).
 I fold the ribbon around the buckle strap holders and stitch in place.
 You really wouldn’t have to be that fancy, though.
 You could just stitch a loop of webbing or ribbon just big enough to pass over your hound’s head.
 Maybe add a small d-ring for effect.